 It’s essential to keep them in cool and moist environments to prolong their survival.
 The exact duration can vary based on the shrimp type, environmental factors, and conditions they are exposed to.

-For instance, Amano shrimp, under ideal conditions with high humidity, can live from 15 minutes to several hours outside of water.
+For instance, Amano shrimp can live for 15 minutes to several hours outside of water under ideal conditions with high humidity.
 However, in low humidity, they might only survive for about 15 minutes.
-Temperature and humidity play crucial roles in determining their survival time outside of water.

 Shrimps extract oxygen from the water through their gills, and without water, they quickly suffocate.
 If they are out of water, they can’t extract oxygen and will suffocate rapidly.
 To extend their survival time out of water, it’s crucial to keep them cool and moist.